Your promo-tweets are showing the same image day after day.

 A URL which includes an edition id looks something like this:

-If you have not edited the default URL in your tweet, the paper.li platform will automatically add this unique edition id to your paper URL at the time of the tweet.
+If you have not edited the default URL in your tweet and if you are not using Auto-promote redirect setting, the paper.li platform will automatically add this unique edition id to your paper URL at the time of the tweet.

 If the edition id is not appearing in your tweet, the URL for each auto-tweet is not unique.
 The first time Twitter pulls the image for that paper URL, the image will be correct and will be taken from the headline article.